-We currently have no sales, marketing, or distribution capabilities.
-We do not anticipate having resources in the foreseeable future to allocate to selling and marketing our proposed products.
+We currently only have limited sales, marketing, or distribution capabilities as our sales force is currently only comprised of three full-time sales representatives.
+We do not anticipate having significant resources in the foreseeable future to allocate to selling and marketing our proposed products.
 Our success will depend, in part, on whether we are able to enter into and maintain collaborative relationships with a pharmaceutical or a biotechnology company charged with marketing one or more of our products.
 We may not be able to establish or maintain such collaborative arrangements or to commercialize our products in foreign territories, and even if we do, our collaborators may not have effective sales forces.